-I was raised into a life of appreciating what was, how things worked, and how to fix, restore, or recreate those things the way they used to; with skilled craftsmanship or what some call "the lost arts".
+I was raised into a life of appreciating what was, how things worked, and how to fix, restore, or recreate those things the way they used to; with skilled craftsmanship or what some might call "the lost arts".

 My late father Rich Chrysler was a huge influence on me growing up.
-From a very young age he introduced me to the inspiring world's of Concours level car restoration as well as fine scale model building - which to this day remain my two biggest hobbies.
+From a very young age he introduced me to the inspiring world's of Concours level classic sports car restoration as well as fine scale model building - which to this day remain my two biggest hobbies.

 We also happened to live next door to Canada's largest vintage air museum, so I had an inevitable taste for vintage aircraft, trains, automobiles, and historical buildings.

 As I entered the working world I got into auto mechanics, home renovations & restoration work.
 I evolved my skills through years of learning many different trades until I found my most satisfying passions in doing classic auto upholstery and trim.